-He said that the social benefits had more impact at the community level and there were more social benefits expected from the REDD+ according to the new framework.
-He said there is need to know who is responsible to maintain these services and who is benefiting from them.
+He said there is a need to know who is responsible to maintain these services and who is benefiting from them.

-He also added that the political benefits were quite difficult to define at household and individual level and therefore they were left out at these levels.

 Guiding questions on the multiple benefits

-What ideas and opinions do you have on the new designed framework, Should the framework be redesigned or regroup the benefits?
+What ideas and opinions do you have on the new designed framework?
+Should the framework be redesigned or the benefits regrouped?

-How should the cross cutting benefits be structured, defined and featured within the framework?
+How should the cross-cutting benefits be structured, defined and featured within the framework?

 Set 1: Questions, Reactions , Comments and Clarifications on Introduction to FRELS/FRLS